Data Centers in Medan

 Regional Market Reach: A presence in Medan allows businesses to serve the wider North Sumatra province and neighboring regions.
 Its location near the Malacca Strait also makes it a sensible staging point for regional digital services.

 Tax Advantage For Data Centers: Operators benefit from specific financial concessions and regulatory relief that lower the total cost of entry.
-These incentives allow infrastructure providers to reinvest capital into local facility expansion instead of high overhead.
+These incentives allow infrastructure providers to reinvest capital into local facility expansion instead of high overhead as of January 2026.

 Natural Disaster Risk